JasonBock/Rocks/docs/notes/C# 11 Features.md

 error CS0246: The type or namespace name 'T' could not be found (are you missing a using directive or an assembly reference?)
 ```

-I don't see Rocks needing to **use** generic attributes itself.
+I don't see Rocks needing to **use** generic attributes itself right now.
 It just needs to emit the name of these attributes correctly.

 ## Required Members